caitlynrawlings/ContentApp/README.md

 # Content App
+This repository is linked to a Google Sheet that on running the syncing workflow, will update the data that the Flutter app displays to reflect that information in the Google Sheet.
+The app can be previewed on [this repository's GitHub pages](https://caitlynrawlings.github.io/ContentApp/).

 ## Setup
 #### Google API
 In order to interface properly with the necessary Google APIs, you'll have to create a service account.
 Below are steps detailing how to do so: